SandSux/SciFi_Conky_HUD/README.md

 ## Contributors

 I found the original script on the [KDE Store](https://store.kde.org/p/1197920).
-It was written by a Hungarian developer who did a spectacular job, though there was no documentation or README file and the in-line information was written in Hungarian.
+It was written by a Hungarian developer who did a spectacular job, though there was no documentation, README and all of the in-line information in the configs was written in Hungarian.

 ## License